Platform Requirements

 8

-When updating an existing IDS the @idsVersion value change must follow the IDS versioning rules below
+When updating an existing IDS the @idsVersion value change must follow the IDS versioning rules

 Yes